When working with data, one of the most common questions is: “How is my data changing over time?”

 - Now, you will see the Order Date in blue color, which means it is discrete.
 To make the date field continuous, click on it and select Year.

-Here, you will see duplicate date values, so the top ones are discrete and the bottom ones are continuous.
+Here, you will see duplicate date values; the top ones are discrete, and the bottom ones are continuous.

-- As we select the Year from the continuous date field, the Year(Order Date) will be in green color, which indicates that it is a continuous field now.
+- As we select the Year from the continuous date field, the Year(Order Date) will appear in green, indicating that it is now a continuous field.

 To add other measures, like Quarter, click on the ‘+’ icon on the date field.